cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 In addition BBS pseudonyms provide for:

-1. A essentially unique identifier, a pseudonyms, bound to a proof of signature whose linkability is under the control of the *prover* in conjunction with a *verifier* via the selection of a "context".
-Such a pseudonym can be used when a *prover* revisits a *verifier* to allow a *verifier* to recognize the prover when they return or for the *prover* to assert their pseudononous identity when visiting a *verifier*
+1. A essentially unique identifier, a pseudonym, bound to a proof of signature whose linkability is under the control of the *prover* in conjunction with a *verifier* via the selection of a "context".
+Such a pseudonym can be used when a *prover* revisits a *verifier* to allow a *verifier* to recognize the prover when they return or for the *prover* to assert their pseudonomous identity when visiting a *verifier*
 2. Assurance of per *signer* uniqueness of the "pseudonym secret", i.e., the *signer* assures that the pseudonyms that will be guaranteed by the signature have not been used with any other signature issued by the signer (unless a signature is intentionally reissued).
 3. The *signer* cannot track the *prover* presentations to *verifiers* based on pseudonym values.
 4. Colluding *verifiers* sharing BBS proofs with pseudonyms cannot link proofs or pseudonyms across "contexts".